BIRTH IS NOT AN ILLNESS – Fortelesa Declaration

 14. The immediate beginning of breastfeeding should be promoted, even before the mother leaves the delivery room.

 15. Obstetric care services that have critical attitudes towards technology, and that have adopted an attitude of respect for the emotional, psychological and social aspects of birth should be identified.
-Such services should be encouraged and the processes that have led them to their position must be studied so that they can be used as models to foster similar attitudes in other centres and to influence obstetrical views nation wide.
+Such services should be encouraged and the processes that have led them to their position must be studied so that they can be used as models to foster similar attitudes in other centers and to influence obstetrical views nation wide.

 16. Governments should consider developing regulations to permit the use of new birth technology only after adequate evaluation.